redhat-octo-security/ansible-cnssc-pipeline-role/README.md

 * `--memory`: The amount of memory to assign.
 If not provided, it defaults to `2048`

 Note `--repo` could be a folder which contains local repositories you wish to test or build against within the VM.
+This will be found in `/root/my_repos`.

 An example using libvirt: